-Have you ever felt like you don’t deserve a particular work position because you think you don’t have the right skills?
+Imposter syndrome is sly, silent, relentless, unachievable perfectionism.
+Have you ever felt like you don’t deserve a position because you think you don’t have the right skills?
 Or have you ignored some opportunities because you believe that you won’t match up to its responsibilities?
 If you’ve ever had a similar thought like that, that’s imposter syndrome in your workplace.

 Imposter Syndrome in Professionals

-When considering this imposter feeling in the context of professionalism, everyone, even the big guys of wall-street doubts their abilities sometimes.
+When considering this imposter feeling in the context of professionalism, everyone, even the big guys of wall-street can sometimes doubt their abilities.

 High achievers may also experience imposter syndrome, especially when receiving a pay increase or moving up the leadership or managerial role.
 They may feel like they don’t deserve it and that someone will soon find out that they’re not as good as most people portray them to be.